-A sailing vacation in the British Virgin Islands is a trip like none other.
+A BVI Sailing Itinerary 10-Nights sailing vacation is like none other.
 Brilliant white sand beaches, swaying palm trees, and turquoise water set the backdrop for adventure and relaxation.
-Since there are so many wonderful places to see and lots of activities, it may be challenging to decide what to do.
-This sample BVI Sailing Itinerary for 10-nights is a good place to start your planning.
+Since there are so many beautiful places to see and many activities, it may be challenging to decide what to do.
+This sample BVI Sailing Itinerary for 10 nights is an excellent place to start your planning.

 Day 1 Road Town, Tortola – The Bight, Norman Island